shampoofactory/lzfse_rust/lzfoo/readme.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    decode    Decode (decompress)
+    -decode    Decode (decompress)
-    encode    Encode (compress)
+    -encode    Encode (compress)
     help       Prints this message or the help of the given subcommand(s)

 See 'lzfoo help <command>' for more information on a specific command.
-Note that '-encode', '-decode' command aliases are also accepted.
 ```

 ## Installation